 We are regularly adding new projects to the map, be sure to check for updates.
-If you are using EarthScope data or have an EarthScope grant, put your research on the map: send us your project information today here.

 This interactive map features research and education projects based on data from thousands of seismic, GPS, and other geophysical instruments deployed across the U.S between 2003 and 2018.
 These summaries